 telecommunications.

 In this document, the word "shall" indicates a requirement and the word "should" indicates a recommendation.
-This standard does not supersede or replace any applicable safety or regulatory marking or labelling requirements.
-This standard is meant to satisfy the minimum item marking requirements of numerous applications and industry groups.
-As such its applicability is to a wide range of industries, each of which may have specific implementation guidelines for this standard.
-This standard is to be applied in addition to any other mandated labelling direct marking requirements. .
+This standard does not supersede or replace any applicable safety or regulatory marking or labeling requirements.
+This standard is intended to satisfy the minimum item marking requirements of numerous applications and industry groups.
+As such, its applicability is to a wide range of industries, each of which may have specific implementation guidelines for this standard.
+This standard is to be applied in addition to any other mandated labeling and/or direct marking requirements.

-Before implementing this specification, suppliers and manufacturers should review and mutually agree on specific labelling and direct marking details with their trading partners.
-The labelling requirement of this standard and other standards may be combined into one label area or appear as separate labels.
+Before implementing this specification, suppliers and manufacturers should review and mutually agree on specific labeling and direct marking details with their trading partners.
+The labeling requirement of this standard and other standards may be combined into one label area or appear as separate labels.

 In this document the terms “part marking” and “item marking” are used interchangeably.
-The purpose of this standard is to establish the machine-readable (linear, two dimensional, and composite symbols) and human readable content for direct marking and labeling of items, parts, and components.

-This standard provides a means for items, parts and components to be marked, and read in either fixtured or handheld scanning environments at any manufacturer’s facility and then read by customers purchasing items for subsequent manufacturing operations or for final end use.
-Intended applications include, but are not limited to supply chain applications, e.g., inventory, distribution, manufacturing, quality control, acquisition, transportation, supply, repair, and disposal.
+This standard provides a means for items, parts, and components to be marked and read in either fixtured or handheld scanning environments at any manufacturer’s facility and then read by customers purchasing items for subsequent manufacturing operations or for final end use.
+Intended applications include, but are not limited to, supply chain applications, e.g., inventory, distribution, manufacturing, quality control, acquisition, transportation, supply, repair, and disposal.

 The figures contained herein are illustrative and not necessarily to scale or to the quality requirements in this document.

-Normative references
+Normative References

 The following referenced documents are indispensable for the application of this document.
 For dated references, only the edition cited applies.
 For undated references, the latest edition of the referenced document (including any amendments) applies.